KadiriYashwanth/KadiriYashwanth/README.md

  Power BI for impactful data visualization.
 I also excel in data collection, cleaning, analysis, and visualization, utilizing tools like Power Query to streamline workflows and enhance data accuracy.

-  I'm always eager to discuss SQL and Power BI, sharing insights and knowledge to foster learning and growth in the data community.
+  💬I'm always eager to discuss SQL and Power BI, sharing insights and knowledge to foster learning and growth in the data community.

   📚 Let's connect and explore the endless possibilities in the world of data analytics!

   📫 Reach me at Gmail kadiriyashwanth1122@gmail.com